 - To sensitize students about the role and importance of human values and ethics in personal, social and professional life. - To encourage students to read and realize the values of enlightened human beings. - To enable students to understand and appreciate ethical concerns relevant to modern lives.

-To make students responsible citizens and better professionals who practice values and Ethics in every sphere of life.
+Students becoming responsible citizens and better professionals who practise Values and Ethics in every sphere of life.

 Unit - A

 Human Values